 the plan for the future

-As on June 21, 2011
+As on March 21, 2013

 Taken from: Wikipedia - Solon

-Solon (ancient Greek: Σόλων, c.
+Solon (Ancient Greek: Σόλων, c.
 638 BC – 558 BC) was an Athenian statesman, lawmaker, and poet.
-He is remembered particularly for his efforts to legislate against political, economic and moral decline in archaic Athens.
+He is remembered particularly for his efforts to legislate against political, economic, and moral decline in archaic Athens.
 His reforms failed in the short term, yet he is often credited with having laid the foundations for Athenian democracy.